dmccreary/gql-course/docs/index.md

-# Welcome

-Welcome to our website.
+# Learning GQL with AI